-- 7b Continue with Step 9. - 8 (Conditional) To perform silent installation, ensure that you have recorded the installation parameters to a file.
-For information on creating the response file, see "Sentinel Server Standard Installation" on page 85 or "Sentinel Server Custom Installation" on page 86.
+- 7b Continue with Step 10. - 8 (Conditional) To perform silent installation of Sentinel Server, ensure that you have recorded the installation parameters to a file.
+For information on creating the response file, see "Sentinel Server Standard Installation" on page 85 or "Sentinel Server Custom Installation" on page 86. - 8a To install, specify the following command: